Cody Allen Troyer

 Emerson is a company that specializes in the automation of processing plant operations.
 Their flagship product, DeltaV, is a bundle of several tools that can take your plant and optimize resources, increase staff safety, and reduce overall operational costs.
 Our goal is to ensure that you can get your product in the hands of consumers better, faster, and more reliably.

 My day to day at Emerson consists of working with my agile team to produce and deliver solutions efficiently and effectively.
 Most of Emerson's code base is C++ and maybe about 10 years ago they began refactoring that C++ code into C#.
 A breakdown of the projects I work on are usually half and half C++ and C#.
-Last year I picked up a security bug for a legacy 3rd party project, whose developers are no longer around at the company.
-The objective was to lock down global objects with ACL's and ensure that a malicious user could not get access to, manipulate, and hijack the system.
+A few years ago I picked up a security bug for a legacy 3rd party project, whose developers are no longer around at the company.
+The objective was to lock down global objects with an ACL and ensure that a malicious user could not get access to, manipulate, and hijack the system.
 When I say this project was legacy, I mean it was legacy, it could only be built off the network on a Windows XP machine using VB6 IDE and a C89 compiler (3 years older than me).
 Once I got the hang of things though, it wasn't that bad and the longest process was the build time.
 This bug was sitting on the backlog for nearly 9 months before I picked it up and drove it to completion.

 My greatest take away from Emerson is my newfound C# skills.
 I also completed an 80 hour secure programming course and became a certified Emerson Security Representative.
 Another skill I grew while working at Emerson is a variety of refactoring and mocking techniques used with unit testing both C++ and C# projects.
 I have taken quite the liking to unit testing because it does not require I learn the nitty gritty of every application in the DeltaV suite, but instead I can focus on thoroughly testing the ins and outs of functions that make up that application.